crypticalfish86/HTML-Testing-Playground/README.md

     of the page is observed instead of immediatley on website launch or on the click of a button.
     dependencies: react

+5. percentage_observation_box
+    A box displaying percentages in text of how much of the box is observed by the user at any given time, first use of functions like setInterval which are used to rerun code within a useEffect hook to constantly monitor the observation
+    dependencies: react